hcarnes/hcarnes.github.io/_posts/2019-3-04-filth_finder_react_hooks.markdown

 export default EstablishmentDetail;
 ```
-## In Summary
+## Final Notes

 Hooks are JavaScript functions that allow you access state and lifecycle features.
 This means that function components can now handle state all on their own.
-That's pretty interesting to me because many bloggers often refer to function components as stateless components, and now that's no longer an accurate way to categorize type of components.
+That's pretty interesting to me because many bloggers often refer to function components as stateless components, and now that's no longer an accurate way to categorize components.

-`useState` lets you add state to function components
+* `useState` lets you add state to function components
-`useEffect` lets you handle other changes that may affect the state, such as data fetching
+* `useEffect` lets you handle other changes that may affect the state, such as data fetching